mhizterkeyz/alx-system_engineering-devops/0x02-shell_redirections/README.md

-deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders => 10-no_more_js counts the number of directories and sub-directories in the current directory => 11-directories displays the 10 newest files in the current directory => 12-newest_files
+deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders => 10-no_more_js counts the number of directories and sub-directories in the current directory => 11-directories displays the 10 newest files in the current directory => 12-newest_files takes a list of words as input and prints only words that appear exactly once => 13-unique